forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 -->

+#### Kerneis
+Kernéis S, Elie C, Fourgeaud J, Choupeaux L, Delarue SM, Alby ML, Quentin P, Pavie J, Brazille P, Néré ML, Minier M. Accuracy of saliva and nasopharyngeal sampling for detection of SARS-CoV-2 in community screening: a multicentric cohort study.
+European Journal of Clinical Microbiology & Infectious Diseases.
+2021 Nov;40(11):2379-88.

+#### Kerimov
+Kerimov D, Tamminen P, Viskari H, Lehtimäki L, Aittoniemi J. Sampling site for SARS-CoV-2 RT-PCR—An intrapatient four-site comparison from Tampere, Finland.
+PloS one.
+2021 Nov 16;16(11):e0260184.

+### Refs Viral Load in URT Review

 #### Summarized Review Lee
 Lee, Rose & Herigon, Joshua & Benedetti, Andrea & Pollock, Nira & Denkinger, Claudia.
 (2020). **Performance of Saliva, Oropharyngeal Swabs, and Nasal Swabs for SARS-CoV-2 Molecular Detection: A Systematic Review and Meta-analysis.** 10.1101/2020.11.12.20230748.
 A review and meta analysis.
 Helpful plots showing uniformly the detection rates of SARS-CoV-2 in NPS/saliva/NS for the reviewed studies and aggregated detection rates for different features (e.g. symptomatic) and different collection methods (NPS/saliva/NS).

 ##### Methods
 "We systematically searched PubMed, Google Scholar, medRxiv, and bioRxiv (last retrieval October 1st, 2020) for comparative studies of alternative specimen types [saliva, oropharyngeal (OP), and nasal (NS) swabs] versus NP swabs for SARS-CoV-2 diagnosis using nucleic acid amplification testing (NAAT)." => "From 1,253 unique citations, we identified 25 saliva, 11 NS, 6 OP, and 4 OP/NS studies meeting 15 inclusion criteria."

 ##### Findings
 The results from the different studies/data aggregated by feature are summarized to a figure which shows % positive alternate specimens, % positive NP specimens and (if available) % specimens where both NP and alternate are positive.
 Selected aggregated results, the complete list is found in Figure 2 in the paper